Six reasons why you can’t ignore payments powered by open banking

 Open banking is gaining momentum in the finance space and the everyday consumer is becoming more aware as new products hit the market.
-GoCardless research* reveals that 91% of UK commercial enterprises have heard of or encountered open banking before.
 In this guide, we cover the why, what and how of everything you need to know about open banking for your business.

 Open banking explained